faizallmaullana/faizallmaullana/README.md

 ### Faizal Maulana - Software Engineer

-I wrote this documentation for save my dialy so i dont need go to hub, or ai bot,
+I created this documentation to save time in my daily use, so I don't have to go to the hub or rely on AI bots.

 ## List of Content